Faceoff: 2018 Alfa Romeo Stelvio vs. 2018 Jaguar F-Pace

 Performance

 Powering the Stelvio is a turbocharged, 2.0-litre inline-four that produces 280 horsepower and 306 lb-ft of torque matched to a seamless ZF eight-speed auto transmission.
-Power down the accelerator in Dynamic mode and the Stelvio instantly comes alive with a throttly sound and a fun-to-drive spirit that's able to hit a top speed of 232 km/h in 5.4 seconds.
+Power down the accelerator in Dynamic mode and the Stelvio instantly comes alive with a throttly sound and a fun-to-drive spirit that's able to hit a top speed of 232 km/h and achieve a 0-100 km/h sprint in 5.4 seconds.
 It dazzles with plenty of pep, especially in city traffic where it shows off its agility, balance and precise steering.
 Depending on what mood you're in, the Stelvio can also be driven in two other truly distinct modes: Natural and Advanced Efficiency.
 Just beware that braking is less tight and instant the greener the drive mode you go.

 Technology